ZEISS/precise-ui/src/components/Slider/Example.md

 <Slider defaultValue={[5]} minimum={0} maximum={10} showTooltip />
 ```

-The Slider could be disabled as well.
+The Slider could be disabled as well using the `disabled` prop.
+This is the same as on on every input field.

 ```jsx
 const { Slider } = require('precise-ui');

 <Slider disabled defaultValue={[5]} minimum={0} maximum={10} />
 ```

+**Controlled Mode**

 The slider supports two modes: controlled and managed.
 Setting the `value` will trigger the controlled mode.